Pre-sessional working group

 Report of the pre-sessional working group

-2.The Committee decided that the pre-sessional working group for the seventy‑fourth session of the Committee would meet from 11 to 15 March 2019, immediately after the seventy-second session, in order to ensure that sufficient time would be available to States parties to submit their written replies to the lists of issues and questions and to ensure their timely translation.
+2.The Committee decided that, owing to the ongoing coronavirus disease (COVID-19) pandemic, the pre-sessional working group for the eighty-first session of the Committee would, exceptionally, meet remotely from 5 to 9 July 2021, immediately after the seventy-ninth session, which was also held remotely, in order to ensure that sufficient time would be available to States parties to submit their written replies to the list of issues and questions and to ensure their timely translation.

 3.The following experts were designated as members of the pre-sessional working group and attended the session:

-4.The pre-sessional working group elected Ms. Ameline as its Chair.
+4.The pre-sessional working group elected Ms. Al-Rammah as its Chair.

 8.The lists of issues and questions and lists of issues prior to reporting adopted by the pre-sessional working group were transmitted to the States parties concerned and are contained in the following documents:

-(a)List of issues and questions in relation to the fourth periodic report of Andorra (CEDAW/C/AND/Q/4);
+(a)List of issues and questions in relation to the seventh periodic report of Armenia (CEDAW/C/ARM/Q/7);

-(b)List of issues and questions in relation to the sixth periodic report of Bosnia and Herzegovina (CEDAW/C/BIH/Q/6);
+(b)List of issues and questions in relation to the combined fourth and fifth periodic reports of Djibouti (CEDAW/C/DJI/Q/4-5);

-(c)List of issues and questions in relation to the sixth periodic report of Cambodia (CEDAW/C/KHM/Q/6);
+(c)List of issues and questions in relation to the eighth periodic report of Finland (CEDAW/C/FIN/Q/8);

-(d)List of issues and questions in relation to the seventh periodic report of Iraq (CEDAW/C/IRQ/Q/7);
+(d)List of issues and questions in relation to the sixth periodic report of Georgia (CEDAW/C/GEO/Q/6);

-(e)List of issues and questions in relation to the fifth periodic report of Kazakhstan (CEDAW/C/KAZ/Q/5);
+(e)List of issues and questions in relation to the ninth periodic report of Honduras (CEDAW/C/HND/Q/9);

-(f)List of issues and questions in relation to the sixth periodic report of Lithuania (CEDAW/C/LTU/Q/6);
+(f)List of issues and questions in relation to the eighth periodic report of Turkey (CEDAW/C/TUR/Q/8);

-(h)List of issues and questions prior to the submission of the tenth periodic report of Ecuador (CEDAW/C/ECU/QPR/10);
+(g)List of issues and questions prior to the submission of the seventh periodic report of Estonia (CEDAW/C/EST/QPR/7);

-(i)List of issues and questions prior to the submission of the tenth periodic report of Sweden (CEDAW/C/SWE/QPR/10);
+(h)List of issues and questions prior to the submission of the seventh periodic report of the Netherlands (CEDAW/C/NLD/QPR/7);

-(j)List of issues and questions prior to the submission of the tenth periodic report of Uruguay (CEDAW/C/URY/QPR/10).
+(i)List of issues and questions prior to the submission of the fifth periodic report of the Niger (CEDAW/C/NER/QPR/5).

-9.In accordance with Committee decisions 22/IV, 25/II and 31/III, the lists of issues and questions focused on themes addressed by the Convention, as well as on the linkages between relevant themes and target 5.1 of the Sustainable Development Goals.
-Those themes include the constitutional and legislative framework; access to justice; women and peace and security, where applicable; national machinery for the advancement of women; national human rights institutions; temporary special measures for the advancement of women; stereotypes and harmful practices; gender‑based violence against women and girls, including domestic violence; trafficking in women and girls and exploitation of prostitution; participation of women in political and public life; nationality; education; employment; health; economic and social life; disaster risk reduction and climate change; rural women; intersecting discrimination faced by women, such as older women, women with disabilities, women in detention, indigenous women, women belonging to ethnic minority groups, refugee women and migrant women, asylum-seeking women, lesbian, bisexual and transgender women and intersex persons; equality before the law; and equality in marriage and family relations.
+9.In accordance with Committee decisions 22/IV, 25/II and 31/III, the lists of issues and questions focused on themes addressed by the Convention, as well as on the linkages between relevant themes and the Sustainable Development Goals.
+Those themes include the constitutional and legislative framework; the legal status and implementation of the Convention; the visibility of the Convention, the Optional Protocol and the Committee’s general recommendations; women’s access to justice; women and peace and security; national machinery for the advancement of women; national human rights institutions; temporary special measures for the advancement of women; stereotypes and harmful practices; gender-based violence against women and girls; trafficking in women and girls and exploitation of prostitution; participation of women in political and public life; nationality; education; employment; health; economic empowerment and social benefits; climate change and disaster risk reduction; rural women; equality in marriage and family relations; the impact of COVID-19 on women’s rights and gender equality; women’s leadership in decision-making on post-COVID-19 recovery frameworks; and intersecting forms of discrimination faced by disadvantaged groups of women, such as older women, rural women, women with disabilities, women living with HIV/AIDS, women using drugs or abusing alcohol, women in detention, indigenous women, women of African descent, women human rights defenders, women in poverty, women and girls in street situations, women belonging to ethnic minority groups, migrant women, internally displaced women, asylum-seeking, refugee and stateless women, and lesbian, bisexual, transgender and intersex women.